Wawanesa Insurance

-Wawanesa Insurance—officially The Wawanesa Mutual Insurance Company, also known as Wawanesa Mutual or simply Wawanesa —is a Canadian mutual insurance firm, as well as among Canada's ten largest property and casualty insurers.
+Wawanesa Insurance—officially The Wawanesa Mutual Insurance Company, also known as Wawanesa Mutual or simply Wawanesa—is a Canadian mutual insurance firm, as well as among Canada's ten largest property and casualty insurers.

-The company's head office is located in Wawanesa, Manitoba, with its executive office in Winnipeg and regional offices across Canada; it also operates in the U.S. states of California and Oregon.
+The company's head office is located in Wawanesa, Manitoba, with its executive office in Winnipeg and regional offices across Canada; it also previously operated in the US states of California and Oregon until April of 2024.
 As of 2020, it has assets of over $11.3 billion and over two million policies in force.

-Wawanesa Insurance wholly-owns 3 subsidiaries: Wawanesa Life, its life insurance subsidiary; Wawanesa General, its American subsidiary; and Trimont Financial Ltd., which provides direct support to local brokers.
+Wawanesa Insurance wholly owns two subsidiaries: Wawanesa Life, its life insurance subsidiary; and Trimont Financial Ltd., which provides direct support to local brokers.
 Wawanesa Insurance and its subsidiaries compose a corporate group called The Wawanesa Group of Companies.

 History

 The Wawanesa Mutual Insurance Company was established on September 25, 1896, as a farmers' mutual insurance carrier in Wawanesa, Manitoba.
 It was founded by Alonzo Fowler Kempton, who started the company using money invested by local farmers.
 After two weeks, Charles Kerr, Alonzo's partner, completed the company's first policy, insuring a thresher for $600 at a premium of $24 for three years.

 A small room was rented above a local drugstore.
 The staff consisted of Kempton as the secretary-manager, and Charles Kerr as the bookkeeper.
 Seven of the 20 original investors were named directors.
 Wawanesa issued its first policies without a premium payment because farmers did not have cash until after harvest.

-In 1901, Wawanesa moved to the Souris River valley, and the number of employees increased to five.
+In 1901, Wawanesa moved to a new building overlooking the Souris River valley, and the number of employees increased to five.
 By 1910, the company had become the largest mutual fire insurance company in the country.
 Several years later, the company diversified its coverage in 1926 to include private buildings, and in 1928 to automobiles.

-The company was subsequently granted a Dominion charter on 1 May 1929, allowing it to offer coverage in all provinces of the Dominion of Canada.
+The company was subsequently granted a Dominion charter on May 1, 1929, allowing it to offer coverage in all provinces of Canada.

-During the Great Depression, Wawanesa expanded, fuelled by large cash reserves and new offices in Vancouver, Toronto, Montreal, Winnipeg, and Moncton; however, the company was forced to cut director's salaries by 20%, and on corporate visits, the company directors shared beds.
+During the Great Depression, Wawanesa expanded, fueled by large cash reserves and new offices in Vancouver, Toronto, Montreal, Winnipeg, and Moncton; however, the company was forced to cut director's salaries by 20 per cent, and on corporate visits, the company directors shared beds.

 Wawanesa Mutual Life Insurance Company was introduced as a mutual company in 1961, and sold its first life insurance policy.